Can Macs Get Viruses?

 Science Channel

 In the Spring of 2000, the three words "I love you" were heard by a lot more Windows users than Mac users.
-Were Mac users less lucky in love?
-Not necessarily, but a major virus attack occurred on May 5 of that year -- a virus spread using e-mail, with the alluring subject line, "I love you."
-Yet another PC-based virus.
+It was a major virus attack spread via e-mail, with the alluring subject line, "I love you", that affected over ten million Windows computers.
+The cyber attack left many people wondering, can Macs get viruses?

 Advertisement